Suggested links

 Ultimately, an addict’s goal should be their long-term recovery.
 If you feel that the structure, time commitment, and overall setup of inpatient rehab would help you or your loved one, then it sounds like you’ve already made your decision.
 Congratulations!

-Once you’ve decided that an inpatient drug rehab program is the best choice for your recovery plan, the next step is choosing a rehab facility.
+Once you’ve decided that an inpatient drug rehab program is the best choice for your recovery plan, the next step is to choose an actual inpatient rehab facility.

 Here are some things to consider when picking the right inpatient facility for yourself or your loved one: